d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

 A $1 \times 1$ convolution obviously doesn't.
 Nonetheless, they are popular operations that are sometimes included in the designs of complex deep networks.
-Let's see in some detail what it actually does.
+Let us see in some detail what it actually does.

 Because the minimum window is used, the $1\times 1$ convolution loses the ability